Do you make excuses that are preventing you from losing weight? They can overpower the best of us, but we can overcome them.

 There are tons of reasons, or shall I say excuses (because that’s really what they are), on why people just give up.

-Don’t let these excuses keep you from your goals.
+Don’t let these excuses that are preventing you from losing weight keep you from your goals any longer.

 How are you so busy that you have absolutely no time to squeeze in some exercise or prepare a healthy meal?
 I don’t buy it.